How to Make Applesauce – Two Ways for Smooth or Chunky Sauce

 Here are two ways I use to make applesauce.
 If you have a bounty of apples, this post is for you!
 Whether you like smooth or chunky applesauce, you’ll find everything you need right here.

-Smooth applesauce ready to eat or to can.
-This was made using the no peel method.
+Smooth applesauce ready to eat, freeze or can.
+I used the no peel method.

 Also Read: How to Can Applesauce, The Apple e-Cookbook, Overnight Apple Pie Oats using Applesauce

-The beauty of homemade applesauce is you can use whatever type or combination of apples you have access to.
-Use crab apples, store bought apples, homegrown apples or whatever combination you wish.
+The beauty of homemade applesauce is you can use whatever type or combination of apples you have.
+Use crab apples, store bought apples, homegrown apples or a combination.
 If some of the apples are tart, underripe or overripe that’s okay too.
 In fact, using a combination of apples produces some of the best tasting sauce ever!
 So go ahead and use what you’ve got and don’t be afraid in to add in a few others.

 Two Ways to Make Applesauce

-In this method, you simply wash and chop apples and cook them until soft.
-Then you remove the seeds, stems and skins by putting the cooked mixture through a strainer or food mill.
+In this method, you simply wash and coarsely chop the apples – no peeling or coring.
+Then you cook them until soft.
+Once cooked, you remove the seeds, stems and skins by putting the cooked mixture through a strainer or food mill.
 This results in a very smooth, fine applesauce.

 applesauce and food mill